Yttrium: Abundance

-Yttrium is found in most rare-earth minerals, it is found in some uranium ores, but is never found in the Earth's crust as a free element.
-About 31 ppm of the Earth's crust is yttrium, making it the 28th most abundant element, 400 times more common than silver.
+Yttrium is found in most rare-earth minerals, and some uranium ores, but never in the Earth's crust as a free element.
+About 31 ppm of the Earth's crust is yttrium, making it the 43rd most abundant element.
 Yttrium is found in soil in concentrations between 10 and 150 ppm (dry weight average of 23 ppm) and in sea water at 9 ppt.
 Lunar rock samples collected during the American Apollo Project have a relatively high content of yttrium.

-Yttrium has no known biological role, though it is found in most, if not all, organisms and tends to concentrate in the liver, kidney, spleen, lungs, and bones of humans.
+Yttrium is not considered a "bone-seeker" like strontium and lead.
 Normally, as little as 0.5 mg is found in the entire human body; human breast milk contains 4 ppm.
 Yttrium can be found in edible plants in concentrations between 20 ppm and 100 ppm (fresh weight), with cabbage having the largest amount.
 With as much as 700 ppm, the seeds of woody plants have the highest known concentrations.